mguery/resume/index.md

 *Self-taught IT professional with 9 years of experience in customer-facing roles.
 Certified in AWS & Microsoft Azure with a passion for learning new technologies.
-Looking for **entry-level** Support or Cloud Engineer roles.
+Looking for **entry-level** cloud computing role.
 As an Implementation Consultant, I work with independent consultants, nonprofits, and startups who need help setting up business software.*

 ## [Qualifications]